ArthurCh/ocp-on-azure/README.md

 After updating `provision-vms.sh`, run the script in a terminal window.
 This shell script will provision all the Azure infrastructure resources required to deploy the OpenShift cluster.
 ```
-# Clone this GitHub repository first.
-If you are not familiar with GitHub, refer to instructions in Step 4 below.
 # Run the script 'scripts/provision-vms.sh'.
 Specify, no. of application nodes.
 $ ./scripts/provision-vms.sh <no. of nodes>
 ```